chatkausik/Gender-Classifier-Flutter-APP-with-Render-Stripe-and-Firebase/README.md

 ##### What is the image classification service you'd like to build?
 Once you decide, find a related dataset using these tools
 - [Dataset Search](https://toolbox.google.com/datasetsearch)
 - [Awesome Datasets](https://github.com/awesomedata/awesome-public-datasets)
-Got the Dataset from Kaggle for Gender Classification.
+- Got the Dataset from Kaggle for Gender Classification.

 ### Step 2: Transfer Learning

-- Run [this](https://github.com/naveenchanakya/bear-classifier/blob/master/bear_classifier.ipynb) notebook on your local machine or upload and run it to [colab](colab.research.google.com).
-Replace the bear dataset with your own image dataset.
-It's retraining a 'resnet34' image classification model.
+- fast.ai jupyter notebook for Gender Classification --> gender-detection-face-with-fastai.ipynb  It's retraining a 'resnet34' image classification model.
 This is transfer learning.
 - Save the resulting model pkl file to google drive, save the download link.

 ### Step 3: Signup for Firebase + Stripe